-All staff at Cutcombe and Timberscombe First Schools are committed to providing the best learning opportunities for all children.
-We are inclusive schools, working with Parents and a range of professionals to ensure the best education for all.
-"Lover, Learn, Live and Grow Together".
+All staff at Cutcombe CE VA First School are committed to providing the best learning opportunities for all children.
+We are an inclusive school, working with Parents and a range of professionals to ensure the best education for all.
+"Love, Learn, Live and Grow Together".

 Please see below our key SEN documents and information.

 More advice and support can be found on the Somerset Choices website